pshyong/Shibainu/doc/sprint 0/PB.md

     - Filter out aggressive,  abusive, racist, or sexist languages

 **Save posts:**
-- As a user with an account, I want to be able to save my posts so I can find it later.
+- As a user with an account, I want to be able to save my posts so that I can find it later.
 - Estimate: 3
 - Priority: Low
 - Criteria of Satisfaction: